Free Online Signature Generator & Maker: Create Your Signature

 Add signature to PDF (Adobe Acrobat)

 Open the PDF → Tools → Fill & Sign → click "Sign yourself" → choose "Add Signature."
 You can upload your PNG or draw directly on the screen.
 Acrobat saves it for reuse in future documents.
 But remember: this only places a visual image on the PDF.
-It is not a legally binding signature unless you use Acrobat's certificate-based signing, which is a separate feature.
+It isn't a legally binding signature unless you use Acrobat's certificate-based signing, which is a separate feature.

-Insert signature in Microsoft Word
+Insert signature in Microsoft word

 Place your cursor where you want the signature → Insert → Pictures → select the file.
 Adjust the image size to fit the signature line.
 For a cleaner result, set the image wrapping to "In line with text" so it sits on the signature line properly rather than floating over other content.